ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 3: Windows Active Directory Server EC2 Instance Deployment and Setup/Phase 3 README.md

 ```

 ### Creating the EC2 Instance That Will Become the Windows AD Domain Controller
-Next, I ask Terraform to create the EC2 instance with a Windows Server 2022 image (`ami`), assign it to my private subnet, give it a private IP, disallow a public IP, assign a key name for RDP login, and assign it to the above security group.
+Next, I ask Terraform to create the EC2 instance with a Windows Server 2022 image (`ami`), assign it to my private subnet, give it a private IP, disallow a public IP, assign a key name for RDP login (via the `.tfvars` file), and assign it to the above security group.
 Additionally, I have allocated 50GiB of storage for the root hard drive as an SSD (`gp3`).

 ```tf
 resource "aws_instance" "windows_ad" {